Solar-Punk-Ltd/bee-beekeeper/CODING.md

 ## Static code analysis

-Linting is done by using https://github.com/golangci/golangci-lint with configuration defined in the root of the project and also `go vet`.
-Executing `make lint vet` should pass without any warnings or errors.
+Linting is done by using <https://github.com/golangci/golangci-lint> with configuration defined in the root of the project.
+Executing `make lint` should pass without any warnings or errors.

+To run the linter with a more strict set of rules, run `make lint-strict`.

+To run the linter only on the new or changed lines, run `make lint-new`.
+This uses the strict linter rules.

 ## Testing